 I am a Spiritual Director, trained through the London Centre for Spiritual Direction.
 I am also a Pilgrim Guide, and I love the sacred practice of walking on the earth.
 I am passionate about helping people connect with God, with themselves, and with the land and people around them.
 I lead retreats and quiet days to help people enter into this sacred connectedness.

 My working life is in NGO Communications and Leadership.
 I currently work for Prison Fellowship.
 Previously, I worked in advocacy for development and relief NGOs in Brussels, before moving to Luxembourg in 2011 and founding Serve the City Luxembourg, a volunteer organisation connecting volunteers with grassroots causes in that country.
 I am passionate about the importance and potential of NGOs, especially grassroots organisations, to impact change in their communities and the world.

-In my spare time, I love getting out and exploring London with my family, baking and cooking, growing vegetables in our little garden, and living within the natural cycles of the year.
+In my spare time, I love getting out and exploring with my family, baking and cooking, growing vegetables in our little garden, and living within the natural cycles of the year.

 Some of my most popular posts:

 - “Maybe my worry that I’ll miss what God is calling me to, has caused me to miss one of his clearest signs of direction: my own desires.”

 - Learning to pray (again)